 That is an increase of exactly 3.8% on the previous R20, which came into effect on 1 January 2019.

 As with the original minimum wage, certain categories of workers have lower minimum salaries.
 Because all of those wages are set to the nearest cent without fractions, the increases for those sectors range between 3.77% and 3.818%.

 In December, the latest month available, annual consumer inflation was at 4%, up from the rate of 3.6% in November.
 Inflation expectations for 2019 are currently at around 4.5%.

 Unions had sought an increase of at least 12.5% in the minimum wage this year – on the basis that it has not increased for more than two years.

 Though the minimum wage was implemented in January 2019, the law that brought it into being was approved in November 2017, the R20-per-hour number was set at the time.
 The underlying amounts were actually agreed in March 2017, though, three years before the new increases will come into effect.

 In a joint statement in January, union groups Cosatu, Fedusa, and Nactu described a recommendation of a 5% across-the-board increase by the National Minimum Wage Commission as “shocking and callous”.

-Here are the new minimum wages due to come into effect on 1 March 2020.
+Here are the new minimum wages as from 1 March 2020.

 - For work not covered by a special determination: R20.76 per hour.